Mormon handcart pioneers: 1856: First three companies

 The first two ships departed England in late March and mid-April and sailed to Boston.
 John Taylor was the church's agent in New York, and he arranged train transportation for the emigrants to Iowa City.
 Unaware of how many emigrants to expect, Taylor ordered the construction of 100 handcarts, but that would be inadequate for the companies.
 The emigrants spent several weeks in Iowa City building additional handcarts and obtaining supplies before beginning their trek of about 1,300 mi.

 About 815 emigrants from the first two ships were organized into the first three handcart companies, headed by captains Edmund Ellsworth, Daniel D. McArthur, and Edward Bunker.
 The captains were missionaries returning to their homes in Utah and were familiar with the route.
 Most of the sub-captains were also returning missionaries.

 Across Iowa they followed an existing road about 275 mi to Council Bluffs, following a route that is close to current U.S. Route 6.
-After crossing the Missouri River, they paused for a few days at a Mormon outpost in Florence, Nebraska for repairs, before beginning the remaining 1,030 mi journey along the Mormon Trail to Salt Lake City.
+After crossing the Missouri River, they paused for a few days at a Mormon outpost in Omaha for repairs, before beginning the remaining 1,030 mi journey along the Mormon Trail to Salt Lake City.

 Initial problems with the carts occurred because the wood used to construct them was said to have been "green timber", or wood from trees that were recently chopped down and not given sufficient time to dry, causing an increase in breakdowns.
 When the first handcart company reached Winter Quarters, Ellsworth had a member of the company "tin" the wooden axles and also installed "thick hoop iron skeins" which enabled the handcart axles to turn more easily and resist breakage much better.

 The companies made good time, and their trips were largely uneventful.
 The emigrant companies included many children and elderly individuals, and transporting handcarts was difficult.
 Journals and recollections describe periods of illness and hunger; the handcart companies were not able to carry enough food to sustain themselves without additional relief supplies sent from Utah.
 Hafen and Hafen's Handcarts to Zion lists 13 deaths from the first company, seven from the second, and fewer than seven from the third.
 The first two companies arrived in Salt Lake City on September 26 and the third followed less than a week later.
 The first three companies were regarded as having demonstrated the feasibility of emigrating using handcarts.